 Pricing and the minimum seat requirement

-On paper, Team Premium and Max 5x cost the same: $100 per month when billed annually.
-But Team plans require a minimum of five seats, so an organisation where only one or two people need heavy usage is committing to at least $500 per month even if most seats are Standard tier.
-Max plans have no minimum headcount; a single user can subscribe at $100 or $200 per month.
+On paper, a Team Premium seat and Max 5x cost the same: $100 per month when billed annually.
+The structural difference is the seat floor.
+Team plans require a minimum of five seats; Max plans have no minimum headcount, so a single user can subscribe at $100 or $200 per month.

 Team plans also allow administrators to enable extra usage, which lets team members continue working after hitting their included limits by paying overage at API rates.
 Max plans simply cut you off when the window allocation is exhausted, though the five-hour rolling reset means the wait is never longer than the remainder of that window.